This post may contain affiliate links. Please see my full disclosure policy for details.

 Feng Shui with Colors

 Colors really can have an impact on our emotions and level of energy in everything from what we choose to wear to how we decorate our home.
+Red could make you feel strong while blue could make you feel calm.

 Experiment with some different colors in a room to add a little more Feng Shui effect with your home decor!